 Entered into force: 22 January 2021

-More information, including the text of the Treaty on the Prohibition of Nuclear Weapons is available here.
+More information on the Treaty on the Prohibition of Nuclear Weapons, including the text, is available here.

 The current status of the Treaty on the Prohibition of Nuclear Weapons is available here.